 There are a few interesting things to know about Jell-O treats.
 Learn more before offering up a bowl of this brightly-colored dessert.
 Get the full scoop for your dog’s sake.

-Just don’t make a habit of providing this sugary dessert to your buddy.
+Just don’t make a habit of providing this sugary dessert.

 Jello typically has high sugar content and artificial ingredients.
 While there’s protein in Jell-O, it takes a backseat to the sweetness.
-Be moderate if serving some to a dog.
-Don’t make this treat a regular occurrence.
-One, Jell-O doesn’t have much of what dogs need to thrive.
-Second, providing it often could lead to a bad feeding habit.
+Be moderate if serving some to your dog.
+Don’t make this a regular treat.
+Jell-O doesn’t have much of what dogs need to thrive.
+Providing it often could lead to a bad feeding habit.

 Jello’s flavors are artificial which tells you a lot.
 It’s not a great choice!